Rapptz/eos/README.md

 Special care has been taken to ensure timezones are implemented properly.
 To that end, there is no concept of a naive date time.
 The default timezone of a `DateTime` type is UTC.
 All operations done on a `DateTime` are timezone aware.
 For example, comparisons are done by comparing the same instant of time in UTC or within the same timezone.
 Despite having timezone support, the `chrono` crate [does not do this][chrono-cmp].
 Which can lead to surprising behaviour.

 Since timezone information can be a bit heavy on resources and not something every application wants to concern itself with, the IANA database backed `TimeZone` implementation is in another crate, [`eos-tz`][eos-tz].
-The base library only has `Utc`, `UtcOffset`, and `System` for their concrete timezone implementations.
+The base library only has `Utc` and `UtcOffset` for their concrete timezone implementations.

 ### Features